Table of Contents:

 In Wayland, multiple protocols are involved to allow users to enter text.

 The text-input protocol allows compositors to send text to applications in a way which supports various input methods other than direct physical keyboard input.
-Examples of this include complex text composition methods such as CJK alphabets in which each character is typically composed from multiple keypresses, or state-aware input methods such as on-screen virtual keyboards which may offer text correction, autocompletion, emoji, and other complex input types which are not supported by the traditional keyboard input mechanism.
+Examples of this include complex text composition methods such as CJK alphabets in which each character is typically composed from multiple keypresses, or state-aware input methods such as on-screen virtual keyboards which may offer text suggestions, correction, autocompletion, emoji, and other complex input types which are not supported by the traditional keyboard input mechanism.

 Apart from enable/disable events, a number of state requests may also be sent by the client, allowing the compositor to keep track of the state of the input field.
 For example, set_content_type can be used by the client to specify what kind of text is expected, while set_cursor_rectangle can be used to specify an area around the cursor and thus allow the compositor to put a window with word suggestions near the cursor, without obstructing the text being input.